flink-extended/ai-flow/docs/content/get_started/quickstart/run_an_example.md

-# Machine Learning with AIFlow
+# Run an Example

 We have prepared some examples for you to get started, you can get all examples in [github source](https://github.com/flink-extended/ai-flow/tree/master/examples).
-Here you can run following commands to download and run a machine learning example.
+You can clone the repository or run following commands to download and run a machine learning example.

 ```shell
 curl -Lf https://github.com/flink-extended/ai-flow/releases/download/release-0.3.0/examples.tar.gz -o /tmp/ai-flow-examples.tar.gz